 MIT’s motto, "Mens et Manus" or "Mind and Hand," is very much a working credo.
 Putting ideas into action is the fundamental principle underlying the Institute’s approach to knowledge creation, education, and research.
 In the MFin program, "Mens et Manus" manifests itself in a rigorous hands-on curriculum that offers students the chance to build a deep reservoir of finance knowledge and immediately put that knowledge to work in the world.
-MFin students participate in many Action Learning experiences including, but not limited to, Proseminars and a Finance Research PracticumTM.
+MFin students participate in many Action Learning experiences including, but not limited to, Proseminars and a Finance Research PracticumSM.

 Proseminars offer students an outstanding opportunity to work with leading industry practitioners on authentic industry problems.
 The two Proseminars for MFin students — Proseminar in Corporate Finance/Investment Banking and Proseminar in Capital Markets/Investment Management — help students bridge the gap between theory and practice and introduce them to the broader financial community.
-The Finance Research PracticumTM similarly offers an opportunity to work on projects proposed by external sponsors, but more intensely.
+The Finance Research PracticumSM similarly offers an opportunity to work on projects proposed by external sponsors, but more intensely.
 The projects are motivated by real business problems of the sponsor companies and provide an opportunity for students to apply skills they have learned in class in a business setting.

 The following courses are required:

 Required Advanced Subjects